-Prof. Rob Maunder, the CTO of AccelerComm, discusses how to characterise the performance of channel codes.
+Prof. Rob Maunder, the CTO of AccelerComm, discusses how to characterize the performance of channel codes.

-So in the schematic up here, we can see we have the transmitter, we have the receiver, and we have the wireless channel in between, and the channel can be characterised by a signal to noise ratio.
-And when we characterise the performance of the channel code, we typically do it in terms of the channel SNR.
+So in the schematic up here, we can see we have the transmitter, we have the receiver, and we have the wireless channel in between, and the channel can be characterized by a signal to noise ratio.
+And when we characterize the performance of the channel code, we typically do it in terms of the channel SNR.